JacobNoahGlik/Github-Green/README.md

   * Be able to upload code to the bot
 * Have random logical code added in case we run out of user's code
   * Figure this out later, for now generate garbage and upload it to github
+* Run the bot on aws
+  * See my [run python code on aws forever](https://github.com/JacobNoahGlik/RunScriptOnAWS-Forever) on github

+## For the future:

 * Keep track of streaks and email the user once a week with an update
   * See my [github emailer.py](https://github.com/JacobNoahGlik/Emailer) for reference
+* Add a website endpoint so a user can add their github credentials to the website and upload their code so that they don't have to run the code on their end.